Omaha hold 'em: Explanation

 In North American casinos, the term "Omaha" can refer to several poker games.
 The original game is also commonly known as "Omaha high".
 A high-low split version called "Omaha Hi-Lo", or sometimes "Omaha eight-or-better" or "Omaha/8", is also played.
 In Europe, "Omaha" still typically refers to the high version of the game, usually played pot-limit.
 Pot-limit Omaha is often abbreviated as "PLO."
 Pot-limit and no-limit Omaha eight-or-better can be found in some casinos and online, though no-limit is rarer.

 It is often said that Omaha is a game of "the nuts", i.e. the best possible high or low hand, because it frequently takes "the nuts" to win a showdown.
 It is also a game where between the cards in their hand and the community cards a player may have drawing possibilities to multiple different types of holdings.
 For example, a player may have both a draw to a flush and a full house using different combinations of cards.
 At times, even seasoned players may need additional time to figure what draws are possible for their hand.

 The basic differences between Omaha and Texas hold 'em are these: first, each player is dealt four hole cards instead of two.
 The betting rounds and layout of community cards are identical.
 At showdown, each player's hand is the best five-card hand made from exactly three of the five cards on the board, plus exactly two of the player's own cards.
-Unlike Texas hold 'em, a player cannot play four or five of the cards on the board with fewer than two of their own (nor can a player play three or four of their hole cards).
+Unlike Texas hold 'em, a player cannot play four or five of the cards on the board with fewer than two of their own (nor can a player play three or four of their hole cards, which do not exist in Texas Hold 'em).

 A maximum of eleven players can be dealt a hand in Omaha, regardless of whether or not burn cards are used, however Omaha is most commonly played six handed or nine handed.

 Some specific things to notice about Omaha hands are: